Hearing Aids on the Web: Click with Caution

 Would you buy a sofa online if you hadn’t sat on it to see if it was comfy?
 The fact is, the Internet is great for consumer education, researching, comparison shopping and browsing.

 For the hearing aid consumer, the Internet serves as a wonderful resource tool when researching hearing loss and hearing aids.
-And now, as mentioned, hearing aids can be purchased online.
+And now, as mentioned, hearing can be purchased online.

 The cost of hearing aids is often cited as a primary reason for people with hearing loss not purchasing hearing aids; however, they know hearing aids will help them hear and lead a better life.
 Because of the cost combined with a lack of insurance coverage, many are in search of the best or cheapest deal.